 Follen Annual Report

 Each spring Follen issues an annual report, with essays from the minister and other staff, the annual budget and financial information, and summaries of activities by volunteer groups.
-View the Follen Annual Report 2016.
+View the Annual Report 2017.